 A successful neighborhood organization sets up a delicate balance between a real problem and hope for a solution.
 We prefer an asset-based community development approach in most settings and situations, although we have to admit that focus on one specific broad or narrow problem helps a neighborhood organization get started.
 Although realistic hope is important, don't underestimate the extent of real threats and problems.

 Pay attention to the opinion of professionals in urban issues, community development, housing, rural development, or whatever is appropriate in your case.
-If they are pessimistic about your chances, ask "why" to every pessimistic assertion they make.
+If they are pessimistic about your chances, ask "why" to every negative assertion they make.
 Just as individuals often defy the odds, so do communities.

 The best community associations work steadily toward a membership with a sophisticated understanding of cause and effect in issue areas most important to the neighborhood.
-A nuanced understanding increases patience with difficult problems, while at the same time reducing tolerance of complaints that should be easily resolved.
+A nuanced understanding increases patience with difficult neighborhood problems, while at the same time reducing tolerance of complaints that should be easily resolved.
 When you refuse to allow elected officials, utilities, and districts to get by with annoying you unnecessarily, but at the same time show empathy when they face big challenges themselves, you really increase your credibility.

 Budgets for Neighborhood Associations